 Since these are low-calorie diets, they are likely to lead to weight loss.
 However, there are a few problems with these diets.
 As nutritious as these vegetables are, they do not provide all the essential nutrients the organism needs.
 There is also a likelihood of easily regaining the rapidly lost weight.

 We learned that sweet potatoes and potatoes are both very nutritious, but what exact effects do they have on the human organism?

 Potatoes, being much lower in sodium than sweet potatoes, may be a better choice for people with high blood pressure.
-However, one study has found an association of a higher intake of baked, boiled, mashed, or fried potatoes with an increased risk of hypertension (9).
+However, one study has found an association between a higher intake of baked, boiled, mashed, or fried potatoes and an increased risk of hypertension (9).
 This effect may be explained by weight gain and potatoes’ high glycemic load.
 Overall, higher consumption of potatoes has been shown to be adversely correlated with cardiovascular risk factors (10).

 In contrast, some studies suggest that potatoes may have a positive effect on high blood pressure (11).

 There is not enough research to conclude about sweet potato’s effect on cardiovascular health.
 However, one research found a purple sweet potato beverage to have the inclination to lower systolic blood pressure (12).